 Predators Use Hashtags to Lure Kids

-Some predators are content to look, which is disturbing in itself.
+Some predators are happy to simply look at your photos, which is disturbing in itself.
 This may constitute a crime depending on the type of material they look at and store on their devices.
 Some then go the extra mile of targeting and luring children to them.

 Chelsea Brown is a certified cybersecurity consultant.
 She works with both families and businesses and describes herself as a child safety advocate.
 She says, “It can even lead to children being tracked and targeted for kidnapping when parents are careless with posting their location information even if it’s a big public place.
 Predators can search for buildings and common landmarks … to locate children.”